rebelsky/sams-assorted-musings-reflections/finding-time-to-write.md

 So, how do I find the time to write?
 I just do.
 It's easier than you might think, and it's clearly worth it.

+*Now, as Michelle says, I should find the time to exercise each day.*

 ---

 *Version 1.0 of 2016-05-05.*